Sikhs! They’re just like us! – Part 1

 This is a pattern you’ll see in a lot of other former European colonies.
 Ethnic and religious minorities often had significant political capital during the colonial period and upon “independence”, if those former colonies became democracies, they found themselves without little-to-no voice.
 Sikhs went from being relatively-privileged in British India to a less-than-2%-federally demographic afterthought.

-There was one wrinkle, however, after some reorganisation of some of the Indian state boundaries, Sikhs did eventually become the majority of the population of in Indian Punjab.
+There was one wrinkle, however, after some reorganisation of some of the Indian state boundaries, Sikhs did eventually become the majority of the population in Indian Punjab.

 I need a break.